 “There’s just basically no resources for folks who are in immigrant detention, whether it’s support groups or social services or therapy,” said Erl.
 “It’s extremely, extremely limited if it exists.”

 As a paralegal, Erl struggles to support her clients beyond helping with their case.
-She recognizes that while her time with them is often short, she may be one of their few connections to the outside world.
+They recognize that while their time with them is often short, they may be one of their few connections to the outside world.

 “There’s far less freedom and there’s far less time to develop that relationship which, in our experience, is essential not just to the legal process but also to the process of recovering from whatever spurred that legal process to take place,” explains Erl.

-So when one of her clients mentioned that she loved to read books, Erl saw an opportunity to move beyond legal aid.
-Erl began buying her client books to help her cope with the trauma and stress of detainment.
-Her client felt seen as a human being.
+So when one of their clients mentioned that she loved to read books, Erl saw an opportunity to move beyond legal aid.
+Erl began buying their client books to help her cope with the trauma and stress of detainment.
+Their client felt seen as a human being.

 “A big facet of the prison industrial complex is stripping people who are victimized by it of any and all autonomy that they have, including intellectual curiosity and emotional freedom,” said Erl.
 “Both of those things are provided by books to some extent.”